medopaw/uruk/README.md

 1. Uruk will try to run `python/install.sh`.
 2. If `python/install.sh` does not exist, Uruk will try to run `python.sh` under current directory instead.
-3. If `python.sh` does not exist either, a message will be printed to ask you to specify target(s).
+3. If `python.sh` does not exist either, a message will appear, telling you Uruk can't locate any install script.